-1. All development proposals should carry out a proportional assessment of their potential impact on local ecology.
+- All development proposals should carry out a proportional assessment of their potential impact on local ecology.
 Where any adverse impacts are identified an ecological appraisal should be prepared.
-This should address the requirements of the British Standard for Biodiversity (BS 42020: 2013) and be proportionate to the level of harm identified.
+This should address the requirements of the British Standard for Biodiversity (BS 42020: 2013) and be proportionate to the level of harm identified. - 2.
+Where the presence of bats or nesting birds is suspected an Environmental Report should be submitted alongside the planning application.